 Prayer is especially challenging.
 I keep front-of-mind some advice from Rabbi Zalman Schachter-Shalomi (1924-2014), who said that making prayer meaningful is like taking frozen soup out of the freezer: You don't just throw a block of freeze-dried gunk on the table and tell people to eat.
 You heat it up so you can enjoy it!
 "Look for new melodies, prayers, and spiritual exercises.
 Be receptive to a little chaos, to not knowing what will actually happen."
 (Cantor Ari Priven) At the same time, "improvisation is framed by prayer that is fixed, so as to balance surprise with predictability."
 (Rabbi Marcelo Bronstein) "Creativity needs structure.
 Creativity without discipline is like a blender with the top off.
 It doesn't help you."
 (Rabbi David Wolpe)

 A particular challenge in prayer is references to miracles.
 Intelligent adults don't believe in supernatural miracles that defy science.
-But we can use the word miracle and still be rational: through blessings, elevate and highlight everyday miracles in the natural world that are disclosed and revealed by observation.
-We can celebrate every flower and snowflake and anything else that causes us to see the world as wondrous and amazing.
+But we can use the word miracle and still be rational: blessings elevate and highlight everyday miracles in the natural world that are revealed by observation.
+Celebrate every flower and snowflake and anything else that causes us to see the world as wondrous and amazing.

 Below are various ways of understanding these notions.